sytone/obsidian-queryallthethings/docs/templates/hb-helpers/stringify.md

 grand_parent: Using Templates
 title: stringify value
 ---
 The `stringify`\-helper will convert the referenced object to a JSON string.
+If a cyclical object is used the helper will return `[Cyclical]` for the nested instances to prevent infinite recursion.

 {% raw %}